stashingco/MixinSwap/README.md

 # MixinSwap

 Allows you to choose mixins based on versions of the game, or other mods.
-MixinSwap uses no Minecraft internals, so it should work on pretty much any Minecraft version.
+MixinSwap uses no Minecraft internals, so it should work on pretty much any Minecraft version that uses at least Java 8.

 Currently in a pre-release stage, use at your own discretion.